 Wondering what happened to your regular AC company?
 Here are four problems with the corporate takeovers happening in San Antonio.

 Small, local companies don’t have high-pressure headquarters to answer to.
 They’re in business to serve you with old-fashioned, reliable service.
-After a corporate buyout, though, that company you once trusted is now worrying more about becoming a profit center and maximizing revenue on every service call.
+After a corporate buyout, though, many times that company you once trusted is now worrying more about becoming a profit center and maximizing revenue on every service call.

 If your AC system breaks down, all you want to do is have someone take a look and give you a few straightforward, reasonable solutions.
 You’ll also want some time to mull things over before committing to a major expense.